-The vessel was originally fitted with a MAN 8L48/60B main diesel engine with a continuous rating of 9,000kW at 500rpm, which will be replaced with a multi-fuel, four stroke MAN 51/60DF engine.
+Wes Amelie was originally fitted with a MAN 8L48/60B main diesel engine with a continuous rating of 9,000kW at 500rpm, which was later replaced with a multi-fuel, four-stroke MAN 51/60DF engine.

-MAN Diesel & Turbo, an engine manufacturer, in co-operation with gas specialist TGE Marine Engineering, is involved in the engine conversion, which includes reconstruction of the main engine plant and installation of a new LNG tank.
+Engineering manufacturer MAN Diesel & Turbo collaborated with gas specialist TGE Marine Engineering to assist in the engine conversion, which included the reconstruction of the main engine plant and installation of a new LNG tank.

-Components of the combustion chamber and associated systems including water cooling jacket, pistons, piston rings, injection components and cylinder head will be replaced.
-The cylinder bore will be increased from 48cm to 51cm and the pilot oil system for gas operation will be completely reconstructed.
+The cylinder bore was also increased from 48cm to 51cm and the pilot oil system for gas operation was completely reconstructed.

 Key players involved

-TGE Marine Gas Engineering will provide tank and LNG components.
+TGE Marine Gas Engineering provided tank and LNG components for the project.

 Increasing popularity of low-emission propulsion systems

-The transition to low emission propulsion systems is gaining importance in the shipping industry as a result of the 2015 Exhaust Emission Directive released by the IMO for the Emission Controlled Areas (ECAs) of the North and Baltic Seas.
+The transition to low-emission propulsion systems is gaining importance in the shipping industry as a result of the 2015 Exhaust Emission Directive, which was released by the IMO for the Emission Controlled Areas (ECAs) of the North and Baltic Seas.

-Since 2013, Wessels Reederei with its partners MAN Diesel & Turbo and TGE Marine Gas Engineering have been working on a possible conversion of 1,000TEU container ships from heavy oil to low-emission LNG operation.
+Wessels Reederei, along with its partners MAN Diesel & Turbo and TGE Marine Gas Engineering, have been working on a possible conversion of 1,000TEU container ships from heavy oil to low-emission LNG operation since 2013.

 The company has also studied the installation of an emission control system (scrubber), which would allow the use of heavy fuel oil in ECA zones.